PX4/PX4-user_guide/en/config/safety.md

 ### Kill Switch {#kill_switch}

-A kill switch immediately stops all motor outputs.
-If flying the vehicle will start to fall!
+A kill switch immediately stops all motor outputs (and if flying, the vehicle will start to fall)!
-The vehicle is not disarmed for the first 5 seconds, and the motors will restart if the switch is reverted.
-After 5 seconds the vehicle disarms and you need to arm it successfully again to start the motors.
+The motors will restart if the switch is reverted within 5 seconds.
+After 5 seconds the vehicle will automatically disarm; you will need to arm it again in order to start the motors.

 ### Arm/Disarm Switch {#arming_switch}